 2. Understand the Difference Between Demand Generation and Lead Generation

 You may skip over this point thinking you know it but, countless marketers make the mistake of using lead and demand generation interchangeably.

 While demand generation is focused on driving awareness for your product/service, lead generation focuses on conversions.
 You cannot expect conversions if your marketing plan is demand-driving only and vice versa.

 3. Lead Nurturing, Segmentation and Tailored Communication

 There are three absolute essentials to any demand generation plans: Lead nurturing, segmentation and tailored communications.
-But, for any of this to happen, you will need to start with buyer persona.
-Use data to extract relevant information and understand your target audience (their preference, likes, dislikes, pain points etc).
+But, for any of this to happen, you will need to start with a buyer persona.
+Use data to extract relevant information and understand your target audience (their preference, likes, dislikes, pain points, etc).
 Once you have demand generation aligned with the right persona, the quality of leads will drastically improve.
-Buyer persona will also help you tailor communications in a way that talks directly to your audience.
+A buyer persona will also help you tailor communications in a way that talks directly to your audience.